 It was Geen who brought together the East Central Association and the West Central Association to create the London Anglers Association (LAA) which was officially formed on 30 May 1884.
-The London Anglers Association went on to attract a membership of over 40,000 at its peak, figures that today’s clubs can only dream about.
+The LAA went on to attract a membership of over 40,000 at its peak, figures that today’s clubs can only dream about.
 The LAA first rented parts of the Grand Junction Canal in 1886 in the Denham area.
 In due course, Geen negotiated agreements for the fishing rights on large sections of the Grand Union, Paddington, Regent’s and Hertford Union Canals.

-Geen was a pioneer the field of fisheries conservation.
+Geen was a pioneer in the field of fisheries conservation.
 He worked on the Mundella Act of 1878 which, among other things, introduced the close season for coarse fish (15 March to 15 June inclusive for much of the country).
 Prior to this time, coarse fish had received virtually no legal protection.

 He also worked to combat legislation in parliament which was potentially damaging to angling.
 One instance of this was in 1911.
 It was proposed to include within an animal protection bill a clause relating to animal cruelty that would have applied to fishing.
 If this bill had passed as originally proposed without amendment, it would have almost certainly meant the end of angling as we know it today.
 Geen took the lead in lobbying MP's and succeeded in getting the clause amended.

-Much of the protection that is now in place for fisheries and angling and which we take for granted, was fought for and obtained by Geen and others of his ilk.
-He played a key role in the conservation work carried out by the Thames Angling Preservation Society throughout his life
+Much of the protection that is now in place for fisheries and angling, and which we take for granted, was fought for and obtained by Geen and others of his ilk.
+He played a key role in the conservation work carried out by the Thames Angling Preservation Society throughout his life.

-By 1905, Philip Geen had been the President of the London Angler’s Association for 27 years.
-He was a first class all round angler.
-He took the opportunity to commemorate this term of office by writing a memoir of his fishing exploits and experiences, which he dedicated to the members of that association.
-The book, entitled What I have seen while fishing and how I caught my fish was privately printed, with the author paying for it himself.
+By 1905 Philip Geen had been the President of the LAA for 27 years.
+He was a first-class all-round angler.
+He took the opportunity to commemorate this term of office by writing a memoir of his fishing exploits and experiences, which he dedicated to the members of the association.
+The book, titled 'What I have seen while fishing and how I caught my fish' was privately printed, with the author paying for it himself.

-The text is split into three parts and relates the joys of fishing in a time when rivers were clean, fish were plentiful and fishermen were gentlemen first and sportsmen second.
+The text is split into three parts and relates the joys of fishing in a time when rivers were clean, fish were plentiful, and fishermen were gentlemen first and sportsmen second.

-He later wrote another fishing book, Days Stolen for Sport published in 1907.
+He later wrote another fishing book, 'Days Stolen for Sport' published in 1907.

 Geen was also an inventor of fishing tackle.
-On 28 June 1910, Geen patented ‘my extremely rare brass spinning lure’ called the 'Chase Me' bait.
+On 28 June 1910 Geen patented "my extremely rare brass spinning lure" called the 'Chase Me' bait.
 This super little lure was accepted by the patent office on 11 May 1911 and given the patent number of 15,568.
-He also invented the Richmond spinning flight, swimmer bait, combination spoon, corkscrew and sand eel spinner and the natural spin bait
+He also invented the Richmond spinning flight, swimmer bait, combination spoon, corkscrew and sand eel spinner, and the natural spin bait.

 Philip passed away on 22 June 1922 and was buried in Hammersmith Cemetery.
 His obituary appeared in the Fishing Gazette published on 24 June 1922.
 In his honour, the Geen Cup was presented to the LAA by members of the Geen family.
-A competition for individual anglers, is still competed for to this day, more than 90 years after Geen’s death.
+A competition for individual anglers, it is still competed for to this day, more than 90 years after Geen’s death.
 The 1949 event was famously won by Mr V Corsi of Earl Darnley Angling Society using the recently invented swimfeeder.

-Thanks to John Woods, London Anglers Association
+Thanks to John Woods of the London Anglers Association.

-Last date edited: 29 March 2018
+Last date edited: 12 January 2021